10 Real Stories Of Babies Switched At Birth—

 8. A Generational Mystery

 When she was in her 60s, a woman named Alice Collins Plebuch decided, on a whim, to get a DNA test online.
 She was expecting the results to show that she was 75% Irish and 25% mixed English and Scottish.
 Amazingly, her results showed that she was half Ashkenazi Jew.
 She had her six siblings take the test, and they all got the same result.
-Through further testing, they were able to find that the Jewish person they inherited the DNA from was their father, a man raised by two parents of full Irish decent.
+Through further testing, they were able to find that the Jewish person they inherited the DNA from was their father, a man raised by two parents of full Irish descent.

 When yet more testing showed the siblings weren’t related to any of their paternal cousins, Alice realised that their father must have been switched at birth.